ctrueden/CopilotJ/README.md

 - **Multi-agent Backend** — Orchestrates agents and tools, integrates Python and deep-learning environments with a local database, connects to multiple LLM providers, and retrieves community knowledge sources.
 - **CopilotJ Bridge** — An ImageJ/FIJI plugin that communicates with the backend via a bidirectional WebSocket API, enabling real-time exchange of system status and commands.

+**Visit [copilotj.chat](https://copilotj.chat/#/) for more information and demos.**

 ## Installation & Configuration

-For full installation and configuration instructions — including environment setup, API key configuration, and how to run each component — please refer to the [User Manual](https://copilotj.chat/#/manual).
+For full installation and configuration instructions, including environment setup, API key configuration, and how to run each component, please refer to the [User Manual](https://copilotj.chat/#/manual).

 ## License